regen-network/cosmos-modules/incubator/group/README.md

 ### Threshold decision policy

-A threshold decision policy defines a threshold of yes votes that must be achieved in order to pass a proposal.
+A threshold decision policy defines a threshold of yes votes (based on a tally of voter weights) that must be achieved in order for a proposal to pass.
 For this decision policy, abstain and veto are simply treated as no's.

 ## Proposal